Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-This curriculum complements practical company training, ensuring trainees develop both theoretical understanding and practical skills.

 ---

 ### ⚖️ Legal Framework

 --{{0}}--
-The dual VET system is embedded in a comprehensive legal framework.
+The dual VET system is embedded in a comprehensive legal framework.This extensive legal framework ensures that the rights and responsibilities of all parties are clearly defined and protected.

 <div style="background-color: #f1f8e9; padding: 20px; border-radius: 10px;">